cran/flextable/README.md

 ### Getting help

 This project is developped and maintained on my own time.
-In order to help me to maintain the package, do not send me private emails if you only have questions about how to use the package.
-Instead, visit Stackoverflow and use tags `flextable` and `r` [Stackoverflow link](https://stackoverflow.com/questions/tagged/flextable+r)\!
+If you have questions about how to use the package, visit Stackoverflow and use tags `flextable` and `r` [Stackoverflow link](https://stackoverflow.com/questions/tagged/flextable+r)\!
 I usually read them and answer when possible.